All nursing and midwifery staff are fundamental to informing the public and reassuring them about the COVID-19 outbreak.

 As a newly identified virus there is currently no human immunity to it and no vaccine is available to prevent infection.
 As a viral infection, antibiotics are not an effective treatment.

 Other examples of Coronavirus include MERS Co-V and SARS both of which have prompted global collaboration to reduce spread between people and to protect healthcare workers.
+The evidence from these outbreaks is being used to inform the response to COVID-19.
+As the pandemic progresses, scientists and health care professionals are continuing to learn more about how coronavirus is transmitted and how best to protect health care workers and treat those affected.

 It is a fast-moving evolving situation and as with any new strain of virus, the guidance for healthcare workers and health and social care services is being developed and updated frequently.
 This reflects the need to take a view of the global situation as well as the situation across the UK.
 Alongside a growing understanding of the infection risk of this new virus; incubation time, infectiousness and severity of the infection.